dwarvesf/playbook/engineering/setup/dotfiles.md

 [https://github.com/rockerBOO/awesome-neovim](https://github.com/rockerBOO/awesome-neovim)

 Both Vim and Neovim have really extensive plugins and comprehensive guides to customing the editor to fit your needs.
 If you are looking for a VSCode or IDE-like experience, we highly recommend using neovim with the [coc.nvim](https://github.com/neoclide/coc.nvim) plugin.

+# Applications

+In our workplace, we often use [VSCode](https://code.visualstudio.com/) to help bootstrap our development environment.
+It's a convenient text-editor with a ton of extensions, enough to replace modern IDE workloads.
+This is possible with the advent of [language servers](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide) to help create rich IDE-like experiences for developers.

+VSCode has a feature called [Settings Sync](https://code.visualstudio.com/docs/editor/settings-sync) that uses your Microsoft or GitHub account to sync your `settings.json`, `keybindings.json`, `extensions.json`, etc. to keep your settings and configuration in sync.

+## Extensions

+There are a ton of extensions available in the [VSCode Marketplace](https://marketplace.visualstudio.com/vscode).
+What you use and style with is up to you.
+We often program with languages such as [TypeScript](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-next), [Golang](https://code.visualstudio.com/docs/languages/go), and [Elixir](https://marketplace.visualstudio.com/items?itemName=JakeBecker.elixir-ls) and use their respective plugins for our projects.